Upfront Pricing on Air Conditioning Service Calls in Virginia

 9 Common Air Conditioner Repair Issues

 Are you having trouble with your air conditioner?
 Don’t fret!
 As air conditioners age, simple cleaning and small repairs may be needed to keep them in top form.
 Below are five common reasons your air conditioner may be having an issue and how to repair it:

-Refrigerants are what removes the heat from our homes.
+Refrigerant is what removes the heat from our homes.
 When a leak occurs in the coils that house the refrigerant, the levels can become too low to effectively cool the home.
 Snell Heating & Air Conditioning offers air conditioning services in Virginia.
 Our technicians can find and repair the leaks and replace the refrigerant to get your AC unit back up and running.

 Frozen Evaporator Coils